John Wick: Chapter 3 - Parabellum poster

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to John makes the active choice to leave New York and journey into the Moroccan desert to find the Elder, accepting that he must leave everything behind and potentially die in the attempt to earn back his life., moving from reaction to action.

 At 66 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat The Elder gives John his life back, but only by taking everything that makes it worth living: John must kill Winston, sever his last human connection, and accept eternal servitude.
+Structural examination shows that this crucial beat The Elder gives John his life back, but only by taking everything that makes it worth living: John must kill Winston, sever his last human connection, and accept eternal servitude.
 John accepts, cutting off his ring finger as a blood oath., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 98 minutes (75% through) represents the emotional nadir.
 Here, Winston refuses to step down from the Continental and challenges the High Table, declaring the hotel a sovereign nation.
 He asks John to stand with him, but John - bound by his oath to the Elder - must choose between his only friend and his survival., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.